wibrar/Angular/README.md

 - made an input method in the task component to get the task from tasks component.
 - edited rest of the files accordingly.

+- put the interfaces/ abstract data types as model files.

 exercises done:
 - made another newTask component that opens a form to add new tasks conditionally.
 - made sure the cancel button and clicking the back drop button closes the new task form by setting isAddingNewtask as false.

+- learned two way binding. using this method:
+[(ngModel)]="variable"
+donnot forget to import FormsModule in the component.
+- you  could use signals if needed with two way binding. you donot have to change the html.

+- how to make a css globally available to all components. we use ng-content. first make a new component and add the specific css component to that file. then change the html for that file. if using div instead use the new components html there. then use ng-content feature to display that content in the new components html. this is called content projection,

+-